Universal Broadband Fund: For applicants

 These letters should provide specific, tangible, and expected benefits a project is likely to provide within and around its targeted community(ies).
 Applicants are also encouraged to find ways to demonstrate their corporate social responsibility.

-Applicants are encouraged to provide supporting documents that demonstrate the benefits listed above, including letters, contracts, or emails, which can be attached within the application submission.
+Applicants were encouraged to provide supporting documents that demonstrate the benefits listed above, including letters, contracts, or emails, which can be attached within the application submission.
 This information should avoid presenting general benefits that could apply to any broadband project and speak to the specific and tangible benefits of the application.
 Further details on letters of support can be found in the Application Guide.

 Does the program favour large Internet service providers over others?

 We have always been committed to ensuring our programs are open to any potential applicant that is capable of delivering a viable project.

 Our recent Connect to Innovate program was very successful in supporting projects from a wide range of applicants.
 Under the program, approximately 1/3 of funding was committed to large Internet service providers, 1/3 to small Internet service providers and municipalities, and 1/3 to Indigenous projects.